ethical-haquer/Galaxy-Flasher/README.md

 Aesthetic:
 + The output from interactive commands (ones that require user input, such as flashTar, connect, etc.) is echoed.
 So if Thor outputs interactive text, it will be displayed two times.
 Also, when Thor GUI sends Thor keypresses to select things and such, Thor will send the new output, also echoed.
 Like when a "[ ]" changes to a "[X]", that whole section of output will be displayed again.
-+ The text in the "Connect Device" and "Force Stop" windows is not in the middle.

 ## Implemented Thor features